UNESCO Chair - Profile

 k.steinbauer[at]fh-kaernten[dot]at

 Vid Švara is a Senior Researcher at the UNESCO Chair.
-He is a biologist with an expertise in biodiversity research, genetic identification methods, and ecological effects of freshwater pollutants on biota.
-Vid works on the implementation of genetic identification methods in the COIN project ‘biodiversity monitoring technologies’ (BioMONITec).
+He is a biologist with an expertise in biodiversity research, genetic identification methods, and effects of environmental change on biota.
+Vid is coordinating and working on the implementation of genetic identification methods in diverse projects at the Chair including a Horizon Europe project HelEx, a Biodiversa+ project DNAquaIMG, an ÖAW and FWF Disruptive Innovation project ProTecteDNA, an Interreg Central Europe project Humanita, and a FFG COIN project BioMONITec.

 Senior Researcher on Sustainable Management of Conservation Areas